 Country of Origin Labelling

-Kiwis know we are a meat producing nation and expect the meat they’re eating to be from New Zealand - and to be told if it is not!
+New Zealand is the best producer of meat in the world and Kiwis expect the meat we’re eating to be from New Zealand - and to be told if it is not!

-Around 60% of the pork consumed in New Zealand comes from overseas, with 85% of cured pork products containing imported pork.
+Approximately 60% of the pork consumed in New Zealand comes from overseas.
+Around 85% of this imported pork is processed in New Zealand into a range of products including cured pork products.

-NZPork continues to advocate for provisions to include country of original labelling for ALL pork products.
+NZPork would like to see clearer labelling on all imported pork products and continues to advocate for provisions to include country of origin labelling for ALL pork products.

 Labelling can be confusing for processed pork products including cured pork.
 This is especially true when the product is processed in a different country to where the animal has been raised.
 To make it easier for consumers to choose New Zealand pork and pork products, NZPork recommends wholesalers and retailers:

 - Use the term 'born and raised in New Zealand' where this applies

 ◾ For example 'Made from New Zealand pork, and raised in New Zealand'

 - Use of the NZPork 'country of origin' labels on New Zealand pork or pork products from pork born and raised in New Zealand.
 Consumers are guaranteed to by buying 100% NZ produced pork when they see these labels.

 Marinated pork and sausages